LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 for whatever reason, the command is `rm`, or remove.

 **Be careful with the `rm` command**, as you don't want to delete files that you do not mean to.
-Unlike deleting from within your Graphical User Interface, there is **no** recycling bin or undo options.
+**Unlike deleting from within your Graphical User Interface, there is *no* recycling bin or undo options**.
 For that reason, if you are in doubt, you may want to exercise caution or maintain a regular backup of your data.

 The syntax for `rm` is the same as `cp` and `mv`: